caffeine-suite/caffeine-script/README.md

 > WARNING:
 > CaffeineScript is a work-in-progress.
 It isn't ready for use yet, but it is getting close.

-CaffeineScript makes programming more wonderful, code more beautiful and programmers more productive.
+CaffeineScript, or CafScript for short, makes programming more wonderful, code more beautiful and programmers more productive.

 CaffeineScript is obsessivly focused on programmer productivity, the only thing that matters.
 It is a lean, high-level language that compiles to JavaScript.
-It is inspired by CoffeeScript, Ruby and ES6.
+My primary inspirations are CoffeeScript, Ruby and ES6.

 ### Maximizing Programmer (My) Productivity